purpl3F0x/sigmoid_brrr/readme.md

 cmake --build build
 ```

 The executable will be located in `./build/sigmoid`.
-If your version of Verilator is outdated (as happens on some distros, namely Ubuntu/Debian), you might need to build Verilator from source.
-For more info on how to do this, you can read the [Verilator docs](https://verilator.org/guide/latest/install.html) or our Github Actions build workflows in the `.github` folder.
-Alternatively, you can build the project with Docker instead (documented below)
+If your version of Verilator is outdated (mainly a problem on Ubuntu/Debian), you might need to build Verilator from source.
+For more info, you can read the [Verilator docs](https://verilator.org/guide/latest/install.html) or our [Github Actions build workflows](./.github/workflows/build_verilator.yml).
+Alternatively, you can build the project with Docker instead (See "Building with Docker" section)

-## Building with Docker
+### Building with Docker
-If you're on Windows, MacOS, or a Linux distribution without the necessary packages, you can build the project using [Docker](https://www.docker.com/get-started/), which will create a small Virtual Machine (VM) with all the tools you need.
+If you're on Windows, or a Linux distribution without the necessary packages, you can build the project using [Docker](https://www.docker.com/get-started/), which will create a small Virtual Machine (VM) with all the tools you need.

 - Download [Docker Desktop](https://docs.docker.com/get-started/get-docker/) and open it.
 - Download our Dockerfile.
 Open a terminal and navigate to the Dockerfile's location.